 The Chief’s Staff Section is comprised of the Chief and her assistants.
 They develop and review policy and procedures providing direction for the maximization of the total law enforcement effort.

-Chief: Leads the Department operating under the philosophy of Community Oriented Policing.
+Chief of Police: Leads the Department operating under the philosophy of Community Oriented Policing.

 Public Information Officer: The official spokesperson for the Department handles and coordinates all media involvement.